 Sazzy and I spent some time Thursday at the World Series of Poker and was able to catch a little piece of history.
 The Godfather of WSOP, Jack Binion awarding Phil Ivey his eighth gold bracelet.
-Not bad for a 33 year old poker pro.
+Not bad for a 33-year-old poker pro.

-It’s one thing to win a gold bracelet, its another to have it presented to you from the man who made WSOP what it is.
+It’s one thing to win a gold bracelet, its another to have it presented to you by the man who made WSOP what it is.
 Jack Binion and his father are the men credited for creating the championship game and making it the premier event in the world of poker back in 1970.

 It was kind of strange to see Jack up there with Phil.
 Two men from two different era’s of the same game.
 One is the man who created it and protected it as it grew.
 Only to have his sister screw it all up and literally give away to some big, impersonal corporation.
-The other is a man who is barely in his prime and who has spent most of his WSOP career with it in the new owners hands.
+The other is a man who is barely in his prime and who has spent most of his WSOP career with it in the new owners’ hands.

 Jack is not one for fancy pomp and circumstances. the presentation was over and he immediately left the stage and headed for the exit.
 However, I did catch him on his way out and saw that Binion magic at play.
-He walked out the main corridor, stopping to say hello to anyone who asked.
+He walked out of the main corridor, stopping to say hello to anyone who asked.
 He also made a point to stop and say hello to all the vendors along the way.
 The people who are helping to make this an enjoyable event for the fans and players.
 That’s the magic that is missing in the game.
 That personal touch that the Binions were famous for.

 Phil Ivey was the winner of the $3,000 buy-in H.O.R.S.E. championship on Wednesday.
 From the sounds of it, this was a dramatic win for Ivey and marks his eighth career WSOP gold bracelet victory.
 That locks Ivey into a tie with Erik Seidel for fifth place on the all-time WSOP wins list.